-For 40 years the West's major threats and crises have come from oil states.
+For 40 years the West's biggest foreign threats have come from oil states.

-With Clean Trade, America can counter the ‘Western imperialist’ narrative that recruits so many extremists.
+With Clean Trade, America can counter the ‘Western crusader' narrative that's motivating so many terrorist attacks.

 Congress should pass a Clean Trade Act now.